A topic from the subject of Organic Chemistry in Chemistry.

 Synthesis of Organic Compounds:

 Organic synthesis involves using various reactions to create new organic molecules.
-The focus is on optimizing reaction conditions and achieving high yields.
+The focus is on optimizing reaction conditions (temperature, solvent, reagents, and catalyst) to achieve high yields and selectivity.

 Analysis of Organic Compounds:

-Organic analysis aims to identify and characterize organic compounds using techniques like chromatography and spectroscopy.
+Organic analysis aims to identify and characterize organic compounds using techniques like chromatography and spectroscopy to determine purity, structure, and quantity.

 Data Analysis